andrewcooke/CRC.jl/README.md

 * 1.0.0 - 2014-06-31 Changed handler method so that a `String` is converted to bytes (instead of being treated as a file path).
-This *will break* existing code that uses the current handler, but I hopeI don't have many users (!)
-  (particularly users that are calling that method).
+This *will break* existing code that uses the current handler (sorry!), but I hope I don't have many users (particularly users that are calling that method)!

 [![Build
 Status](https://travis-ci.org/andrewcooke/CRC.jl.png)](https://travis-ci.org/andrewcooke/CRC.jl)